ippocratis/location-history/README.md

 It filters the routes to include only those where any location's address contains the search term (case-insensitive).
 Filters routes where any location or its POIs (Points of Interest) contain the search term in their address, name, or amenity tags.

+- Endpoint to fetch stops /get_stops

+This stop logic is simple : if location b is more than 30 min appart from location a then location a is a stop.
+Stop duration is the duration in hours:minutes from location a to b.
+This endpoint serves stops,durations,addresses and poi

 - Homepage Route:

 The endpoint / renders an index.html template, which would be the homepage of the web application.